Matt-FTW/dotfiles/.github/README.md

 - **Laptop Additions**

+  - **Automatic CPU Frequency** (_Recommended_)

+    This one is a must have for all laptops users, even for desktop pc users as well.
+Firstly, [install auto-cpufreq](https://github.com/AdnanHodzic/auto-cpufreq):

+    ```bash
+    yay -Sy auto-cpufreq
+    ```

+    After that, install the daemon by using this command:

+    ```bash
+    sudo auto-cpufreq --install
+    ```

+    If that didn't work, enable the systemd unit:

+    ```bash
+    systemctl enable --now auto-cpufreq.service
+    ```

+    Now your good to go, check their documentation for more details on how to configure it.
+I personally use the default profile it comes with and I didn't had any issues.

   - **Bluetooth**

-    Lets start by installing bluez (bluetooth support) and overskride (GUI):
+    Lets start by installing bluez (Bluetooth support) and overskride (GUI):

     ```bash
     yay -Sy bluez overskride